nangia/pydictupdater/README.md

 - Make sure you have Python 2.7 available on your computer.
 You can install from [https://www.python.org](https://www.python.org).
 If you want to run on Android, you can use [QPython](http://qpython.com).

 - Clone this repository using git or just download the file [downloader.py](https://raw.githubusercontent.com/nangia/pydictupdater/master/downloader.py).
+If you don't want all the dictionaries, see the section "What if I don't want Kannada or Pali files" below.

 - Run "downloader.py".
 On Android, the .tar.gz dictionary files will get downloaded to /sdcard/Download/dicttars and their expansions will be put in /sdcard/Download/.
 If you ran this on a Mac, you would get .tar.gz files in ./sdcard/Donwload/dicttars.